ProjetsPL/millto.web/collections/_posts/en/how-to-choose-thermostatic-radiator-valve-5-basic-rules.md

 ### 3. Material - it affects the durability of a thermostatic radiator valve

 The durability concerns both elements which build a thermostatic radiator valve.
 Most importantly, pay attention to the material of the valve itself - it is essential in this case.
 Do not ignore the material of the head either.
-It might happen that a highly decorative, but poor quality model has to be replaced shortly after the purchase - generating additional, unnecessary expenses.
+It might happen that a highly decorative but poor quality model has to be replaced shortly after the purchase - generating additional, unnecessary expenses.
 Carefully examine the element before making a purchase, and if you decide to shop online - check the specification or ask the vendor for details.

 ### 4. Flow capability - not all thermostatic radiator valves have the same parameters!